Now

 Academically

 This summer, I completed my 8th semester (of ten) in my Master’s of Computer Science at Georgia Tech.
-I’m now in semester 9 and am very eager to knock out these last few classes.
-This semester, I’m taking Graduate Algorithms, which is infamous in the program.
-So far, though, I’ve been able to leverage my experience in prior algorithms classes.
+I’m now waiting to receive my final grade from semester 9 and am very eager to knock out these last few classes.
+I’ve been taking Graduate Algorithms, which is infamous in the program.
+I was glad to be able to leverage my experience in prior algorithms classes.
 It’s a nice change of pace to be studying a core computer science competency after spending the summer on classes that overlap more with my specific work at TVA.
 I appreciate the variety.

 Personally

-I’m looking forward to some fall movie releases and have recently surpassed the 100-film mark in my Letterboxd diary for the year.
+I’m looking forward to the rest of the 2025 movie release slate and am passing the 150-film mark in my Letterboxd diary for the year.
 I really enjoyed Weapons in theaters and had the amazing experience of watching Stand By Me in the last showing of the Toronto Outdoor Picture Show for the year.
+Recently, I watched Train Dreams, which has been my favorite movie of the year so far.